 Found at the Piazza di Spagna, the Spanish Steps (which get their name from the nearby Embassy of Spain among the Holy See) are another must-do for many travelers.
 Here, visitors can tread the same stairs that writers Balzac and Byron climbed for inspiration in the 19th century.
 The steps are especially alluring come spring when they're flanked by blooming azaleas.

-This site gets mixed reviews from travelers: Many say it's a must-see while others have been underwhelmed.
-Those who did enjoy the steps say it's a great place to take a coffee or gelato and just people-watch.
+This site earns mixed reviews from travelers: Many say it's a must-see, especially for first-time visitors, while others reported feeling underwhelmed.
+Those who did enjoy the steps say it's a great place to take a coffee or gelato and people-watch.
 Those same travelers also recommend going at night when there are fewer crowds.
-Visitors who weren't impressed said they were nothing more than just steps, and that the aggressive local vendors took away from the experience.
-Both agree, however, that the views from the top are worth the climb.
+Visitors who weren't impressed said they were nothing more than just steps, and that the aggressive local vendors detracted from the experience.
+Both sets of travelers agree, however, that the views from the top are worth the climb up all 135 steps.